waltoto/inap.github.io/index.md

 We have created a dataset called `Movie`.
 The `Movie` contains Metadata information originally from the Freebase database that is extracted from the [*CMU Movie Summary Corpus*][CMU] dataset.
 We added information for each film from the [IMDb Non-Commercial Database][IMDB].
 By doing so, we have in our possession a single dataset of approximately 61000 films, where for each film we have information such as the genres, ratings, directors, etc.
 In parallel, we have created another dataset called `Actor` from the *CMU Movie Summary Corpus*.
 This dataset has for index one actor and has for features every films that he plaid in, at which age, and there is also other features.

+<div id="introduction"></div>

+## Introduction

+Scientists, let’s talk about networking.
+Oh, not the kind where you trade research ideas over stale coffee at conferences – no, this is Hollywood-level networking.
+You may think publishing papers and climbing the academic ladder is tough, but imagine trying to make it in the world of cinema.
+In both science and film, it seems like knowing the right people can open doors that talent alone cannot.

+So, let’s ask ourselves: what does it take to land the lead role?
+A jaw-dropping audition?
+An exceptional physique?
+Sure, but let’s be honest – your CV might need more social proof than anything else.
+For actors, the “connections” game isn’t just LinkedIn endorsements; it’s sharing the screen, the limelight, and the credit scroll with other stars.

+Career analysis, gender inequality, relationships with directors and language barriers are just some of the obstacles on the road to the red carpet.
+"Ready, Set, Action!"
+Let the data speak !

 <div id="actornetwork"></div>

 ## Actor Network: Career